genrnd/soc-aes-accel/README.md

 `aes-crypto-api-iface` module and start having fun.

 Once loaded the module registers an in-kernel cryptographic cipher that can be used by various consumers mostly in kernel.
-Userspace use our hardware cipher through interfaces like `AF_ALG` socket family or `cryptodev.ko` out-of-tree module.
+Userspace can put our hardware cipher to use through interfaces like `AF_ALG` socket family [2] or `cryptodev.ko` out-of-tree module [1].

 Minimal usage example of our module is presented below.
 It uses openssl in conjunction with `cryptodev.ko` to decrypt using hardware acceleration and